White House unveils plan to end NSA's bulk collection of phone data

 However, officials familiar with current laws and regulations governing how telephone companies handle such data said that Obama's plan raises, but does not answer, significant practical questions about how companies would collect and store such data.

-In a statement outlining his plan, President Barack Obama nonetheless insisted, "I am confident that this approach can provide our intelligence and law enforcement professionals the information they need to keep us safe while addressing the legitimate privacy concerns that have been raised."
+In a statement outlining his plan, President Barack Obama nonetheless insisted, "I am confident that this approach can provide our intelligence and law enforcement professionals the information they need to keep us safe while addressing the legitimate privacy concerns that have been raised," President Barack Obama said in a statement about the plan.

 Some key aspects of Obama's plan will need Congressional approval.
 Congressional officials said the Administration had not yet sent to Capitol Hill its proposed legislative language.